UplandsDynamic/freebsdashboard/README.md

 DEMO
 -----------

-To test the gui dashboard without installation, try the live prototype demo at:
+To test the gui dashboard try the live prototype demo running on a FreeBSD test server at:

 https://freebsdashboard.aninstanceofme.com:8443